Are you tired of relying on platforms like Substack to run your paid newsletter?

 First, you need to go to the Kit website and click the ‘Start free trial’ button to sign up for a plan.

-This will bring you to a screen where you’ll answer a few questions about your business to get started.
+This will bring you to a screen where you’ll answer a few questions about your business.

-Keep this screen open since you’ll need your account information in the next step below.
+Make sure you keep this screen open, as you’ll need your account information in the next step.

-Note: This tutorial would work with other email marketing platforms as well, including Constant Contact, Drip, MailChimp, etc. But we will be using Kit for our example.
+Note: This tutorial will work with other email marketing platforms as well, including Constant Contact, Drip, and MailChimp.
+But we will be using Kit for our example, since it has good email deliverability rates and some really powerful automation tools.

 Step 3: Add Membership Functionality to Your Email Newsletter

-After you’ve signed up for an email marketing provider, you need a way to process payments and add premium membership functionality to your email newsletter.
+After you’ve signed up for an email marketing provider, you’ll need a way to handle payments and add that special “premium access” to your email newsletter.

 While Kit has a built-in way to create a premium newsletter and accept payments, it’s only available on the Creator Pro plan, which costs 3x more than the regular plan.
-While the price does get less expensive the more you grow, you always pay a higher transaction fee.
+And while the price does come down a bit as you get more subscribers, you’ll still be paying a higher transaction fee.

-This is why we recommend using a separate WordPress membership plugin because it removes the extra transaction fees and gives you the flexibility to sell other digital goods like courses, eBooks, and more.
+This is why we recommend using a separate WordPress membership plugin.
+This way, you can avoid those extra transaction fees and also have the option to sell other cool digital stuff like online courses and eBooks, further down the line.

 The first thing you need to do is install and activate the MemberPress plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.